-He lowered his head, examined me with eyes of inspection, and then said, "Nobody could be as stupid as you look."
+He lowered his head, examined me with eyes of inspection, and said, "Nobody could be as stupid as you look."

 As the Dragon and I waited, I idly studied the rope I was holding.
 "This Risirid rope is made exactly the same as my Human rope."

 "What do you mean, of course?"
 I mimicked his condescending tone.

 "The strands of the rope are twisted in one direction, and then those strands are twisted together in the opposite direction to make the rope.
 The torque of the two sets of twist cancel each other out to keep the rope from unraveling.
 On every world where rope is made, it is made the same way.
 The rules of geometry are universal."
 He lowered his head to look me in the face with narrowed eyes.
 "Are you sure you are not as stupid as you look?"

 Well, that did not work.
 Instead of wiping out that squad of Orcs, all I managed to do was get their attention.
 Now the Dragon and I were trying to escape with our lives.
 The interlocking branches of the forest canopy kept the Dragon from taking to the air, so we had no choice but to run.

 As we ran through the trees, the Dragon said, "Prey-Animal, I have something important to tell you."

 "What's that, Puff?"